Illegal immigration to the United States: Deportation

-The AEDPA and IIRIRA Acts of 1996
+AEDPA and IIRIRA Acts of 1996

 Two major pieces of legislation passed in 1996 had a significant effect on illegal immigration and deportations in the United States: the Antiterrorism and Effective Death Penalty Act (AEDPA) and the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA).
 These were introduced following the 1993 World Trade Center bombing and the 1995 Oklahoma City bombing, both of which were terrorist attacks that claimed American lives.
 These two acts changed the way criminal cases of lawful permanent residents were handled, resulting in increased deportations from the United States.
 Before the 1996 deportation laws, there were two steps that lawful permanent noncitizen residents who were convicted of crimes went through.
 The first step determined whether or not the person was deportable.
-The second step determined if that person should or shouldn't be deported.
+The second step determined if that person should or should not be deported.
 Before the 1996 deportation laws, the second step prevented many permanent residents from being deported by allowing for their cases to be reviewed in full before issuing deportations.
 External factors were taken into consideration such as the effect deportation would have on a person's family members and a person's connections with their country of origin.
 Under this system permanent residents were able to be relieved of deportation if their situation deemed it unnecessary.
 The 1996 laws however issued many deportations under the first step, without going through the second step, resulting in a great increase in deportations.

 One significant change that resulted from the new laws was the definition of the term aggravated felony.
 Being convicted of a crime that is categorized as an aggravated felony results in mandatory detention and deportation.
 The new definition of aggravated felony includes crimes such as shoplifting, which would be a misdemeanor in many states.
 The new laws have categorized a much wider range of crimes as aggravated felonies.
 The effect of this has been a large increase in permanent residents facing mandatory deportation from the United States without the opportunity to plea for relief.
 The 1996 deportation laws have received a lot of criticism for their curtailing of residents' rights.